What Are The Different Parts of a Shaving Brush?

 - Glue bump - Refers to the area of the brush head where the fibers were glued together.
 Usually this is recessed into the handle so as to not interfere with the lathering process.
 Some glue bumps are more obvious than others.
 A low profile bump is usually preferred.

 - Knot Loft - The loft is the distance from the base of the knot (where it meets the handle) to the top of the knot.
 It refers to the hair sticking out of the handle.
-Free loft hair is all the hair above the glue bump that can be used and manipulated to produce a lather as it is free to move.
+Loft hair is all the hair above the glue bump that can be used and manipulated to produce a lather as it is free to move.

 - Splay - Splay occurs when you push the brush hair against something, like your face, and the hair spreads out.
 How far out the fibers spread will tell you how much coverage you can get for lathering.